Psychology 205: Research Methods in Psychology

 Appointments for paper grading

-A simulation experiment handout describing the experiment.
+A simulation experiment handout describing the experiment for Paper 2.

 Block randomization using R